Serene Runtime 1.0.0-dev

 void srn_fiber_ready (srn_fiber_t *fiber)

-Mark a suspended fiber runnable again.
+Mark a suspended fiber runnable again, waking it when the event it awaited occurs.

 srn_fiber_result_t srn_fiber_wait_for (srn_fiber_t *target)